zhon/change-for-a-dollar-haskell/README.md

 ```
 Compiler says, "Obviously, you need to implement ``largestCoin``."

-In TDD, we always start with a test.
+In TDD, we start with a test.

 ```haskell
 prop_LargestCoinPenny m = forAll (choose (1,4)) $ \m -> largestCoin m == 1